-The Desert Springs award winning golf course is regarded as one of the most prestigious golf resorts in the whole of Spain.
-It is location in Almeria Spain close to the popular tourist resort of Mojacar and the more traditional Spanish resorts of Garrucha and Vera Playa.
+The award winning Desert Springs golf course is regarded as one of the most prestigious golf resorts in the whole of Spain.
+It is location in Almeria Spain close to the popular tourist resort of Mojacar and the Spanish tourist resorts of Garrucha and Vera Playa.

 Desert Springs offer a wide choice of villas, cottages, townhouses and apartments to rent.
 You can pick what suits your budget from luxury villas with private pools, to super quality apartments and townhouses with communal swimming pools and gardens.

-The brilliant Indiana golf course was opened in 2002 to full USGA specifications with quality standards to rival the famous desert courses of Arizona and California.
+The brilliant Indiana course was opened in 2002 to full USGA specifications with quality standards to rival the famous desert courses of Arizona and California.
 The par 72 course is 6173 yards in length and Europe's only desert golf course.